esheldon/minions/README.md

     mpirun -n 25 minions < command-list.txt

-As test you can try the scripts from the /example sub-directory.
+As a test you can try the scripts from the /example sub-directory.

     ls example/*.sh | mpirun -n 4 minions